cockroachdb/copyist/README.md

 registers a new driver with Go's `sql` package with the name `copyist_<driverName>`.
 In any tests you'd like to record, add a `defer copyist.Open(t).Close()` statement.
-This statement begins a new recording session, and then generates playback code when `Close` is called at the end of the test.
+This statement begins a new recording session, and then generates a playback file when `Close` is called at the end of the test.

 copyist does need to know whether to run in "recording" mode or "playback" mode.